apptainer/apptainer-userdocs/environment_and_metadata.rst

 ``Docker`` source then you may inherit environment variables from your base image.

-If I build a {command} container from the image ``docker://python:3.7`` then when I run the container I can see that the ``PYTHON_VERSION`` variable is set in the container:
+If I build {aProject} container from the image ``docker://python:3.7`` then when I run the container I can see that the ``PYTHON_VERSION`` variable is set in the container: